SpinAdaptedSecondQuantization.jl

 The core type of the package is the Expression type.
 This contains an array of Term types.
 A term is a product that can contain a combination of various elements.
 These are:

-Most types will contain orbital indices.
+Most types will contain indices.
 For convenience these are represented as integers, but they are purely symbolic.
-When printed, they will be given names according to the semi-standard names for general molecular orbital (MO) indices pqrstuvw.
-This means that index 1 will be printed as 'p', 2 as 'q' and 8 as 'w'.
-For indices larger than 8 the names wrap around and are numbered with subscripts so index 9 will be printed as 'p₁' and index 78 as 'u₉'.
+When constrained to a certain index space they will be printed with names according to the semi-standard names for general molecular orbital (MO) indices pqrstuv, abcdefg for virtual and ijklmno for occupied.

 Operators